-On October 22, 2019, the Company entered into a License Agreement with Bausch + Lomb, a division of Bausch Health Companies, Inc. ("Bausch").
-Pursuant to the Bausch License Agreement, the Company has granted an exclusive license to Bausch to develop, manufacture, distribute, promote, market and commercialize XIPERE using the Company's proprietary microinjector (the "Device"), as well as specified other steroids, corticosteroids and NSAIDs in combination with the Device ("Other Products," and together with XIPERE, the "Products"), subject to specified exceptions, in the United States and Canada (the "Original Territory") for the treatment of ophthalmology indications, including non-infectious uveitis.
+On October 22, 2019, the Company entered into a License Agreement (as amended, the "Bausch License Agreement") with Bausch + Lomb, a division of Bausch Health Companies, Inc. ("Bausch").
+Pursuant to the Bausch License Agreement, the Company has granted an exclusive license to Bausch to develop, manufacture, distribute, promote, market and commercialize XIPERE using the Company's proprietary SCS Microinjector (the "Device"), as well as specified other steroids, corticosteroids and NSAIDs in combination with the Device ("Other Products," and together with XIPERE, the "Products"), subject to specified exceptions, in the United States and Canada (the "Territory") for the treatment of ophthalmology indications, including non-infectious uveitis.